antonraharja/book-voip-id/OpenSIPS-Installation.md

 ### Step 3: Compile and install OpenSIPS

-Execute below commands correctly and in order to compile and install opensips:
+Execute below commands correctly and in order to compile and install OpenSIPS:

 ```
 TLS=1 make